young man snoring

 Book now

 Unfortunately, sleep apnea often goes undetected.
-“Doctors can’t diagnose the condition during a standard office visit or with a simple blood test,” says Dr. Shah.
+“Doctors can’t diagnose the condition during a standard office visit or with a simple blood test,” says Dr. Plawecki.
 “Instead, you have to wear monitoring devices or participate in a sleep study.
 It’s up to you to alert your doctor to poor sleep.
 If you experience shortness of breath, wake up choking and gasping for breath, or are excessively sleepy during the day, ask your doctor about sleep apnea."

 That said, not everyone who has sleep apnea snores and not everyone who snores has sleep apnea.
 However, loud snoring is one indication of a possible obstruction, so if you or your partner snore loudly during sleep, it makes sense to get checked out.